Skip to main content

 Learn how we do it and receive tools to improve your family relationships here.

-Get tools for your work in communication about faith and human rights here.
+Get tools for your work in faith and human rights communication here.

 We are a digital community of activists for human rights and gender justice in Latin America.

-The narrative work never stops, and our desires to explore and work with more change agents don't either; that's why we always have projects under construction.
-If you don't want to miss out on upcoming launches and news, Subscribe here to our mailing list!
+The narrative work never stops, and neither does our desire to explore and work with more change agents, which is why we always have projects under construction.
+If you don't want to miss out on upcoming launches and news, sign up to our mailing list here!

-We are living in the imaginaries of those long gone before us, one day people will be living in the imagination we've created.
+We are living in the imaginaries of those long gone before us, one day people will be living in the imaginaries we've created.

 Angela Davis